How to grow your Instagram account in 2026

 Don’t ask for follows, likes, and comments

 Doing this will make the user lose any respect for you.
-You want them to WANT to do those things, only then they will matter and will work in the long term.
+You want them to WANT to do those things; only then will these gained followers matter and will work in the long term.

 You might think that doing follow-for-follow is a nice way of growing your follower count.
-Actually yes, it does grow your follower count, no lying there.
-But the problem lies in the fact that the followers you get might not even be active followers.
+Actually, yes, it does grow your follower count, no lying there.
+But the problem lies in the fact that the followers you get might not even be active followers, as they didn’t decide to follow you themselves.

 Let’s say – a user follows you.
-Unless they were actually interested in your content – they might unfollow later or interact with your content rarely or even never.
-Such followers that don’t interact with your content are called ghost followers, and they harm your account more than do some good.
-In fact there even might be a lot of followers that follow you, but haven’t ever liked or commented on any of your photos.
+Unless they were actually interested in your content, they might unfollow you later or interact with your content rarely or even never.
+Such followers who don’t interact with your content are called ghost followers, and they harm your account more than they do some good.
+In fact, there might be a lot of followers who follow you, but haven’t ever liked or commented on any of your photos.
 Their only goal was to gain a follow-back.

 Don’t “post and ghost”

-In other words – don’t post and leave.
+In other words, don’t post and leave the app.
 At least not when you have a small account.

 Make your account be seen by reaching new people

-To earn more followers, you need people to see or find your account somewhere.
-The more people notice your account, the more people will visit your account and perhaps – give a follow.
+To earn more followers, you need people to see or find your account.
+The more people notice your account, the more people will visit your account and perhaps give you a follow.

 I will go through various important aspects that you need to pay attention to in order to be noticed by more people.

-Adding location to your photos also will help people discover your photos and page.
-This allows you to be discovered by the local people, people that are showing an interest in the location you tagged, or people that simply search the location.
+Adding location to your photos will help people discover your photos and page.
+This allows you to be discovered by local people, people who are showing an interest in the location you tagged, or people who simply search the location.

 Choosing the right hashtags